cesaragostino/DOFT-Delayed-Oscillator-Field-Theory/README.md

 Time-modulation of system parameters (like delay or tolerance) can create nonreciprocal modes (one-way gain) and Floquet-type instabilities.

+### Frequency–Complexity and Memory

+In DOFT, **frequency** acts as a hidden coordinate of evolution across layers.
+Each frequency band hosts a different density of resonances and nonlinear couplings, producing distinct **degrees of complexity** in its emergent kernels.
+Low frequencies favor **collective orders and topological memory**, while high frequencies yield **richer internal symmetries and hybridized fields**.
+This dual behavior defines the **Frequency–Complexity Law**, linking the structure of physical forces to the depth of their resonant ancestry — the higher the spectral activity, the more intricate the memory encoded in the emergent fields.

 ### Law of Chaos Preservation (LPC / Axiom A0)

 In closed systems, the chaos functional $\mathcal{K}$ is conserved.
 Order emerges as a dissipative organization of this chaos budget.
 This is the foundational axiom (A0) from v1.3.